kevinjdev/Ticketing/README.md

 # Ticketing
-A ticketing application utilizing microservices architecture from Udemy's Microservices With Node JS and React Course.
+A ticketing application utilizing microservices architecture from Udemy's Microservices With Node.js and React Course.
-In this project, I learned how to build a microservices application using React with Next JS on the front end, and Typescript Node services utilizing Mongo Database, and Nats Streaming Server messaging service on the back end.
+In this project, I learned how to build a microservices application using React with Next.js on the front end, and Node.js services written in Typescript utilizing MongoDB, and Nats Streaming Server messaging service on the back end.

 <img src="architecture.png" width="800" height="600" />

 ## Application Functionality
+This application allows users to buy and sell tickets.
+The following requirements were implemented in this project.
 - Users can list a ticket for sale
 - Other users can purchase the ticket
 - Any user can sell or purchase tickets